tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

-so I have removed myself from license testers (`*.tap349@gmail.com` email) and added to alpha testers instead (see below). also unlike for license test account it's important that alpha test account is linked to a valid payment method - so make sure to add payment info for this account before trying to make a purchase.
+so I have removed myself from license testers (`*.tap349@gmail.com` email) and added to alpha testers instead (see below). also unlike for license test account it's important that alpha tester account is linked to a valid payment method - so make sure to add payment info for this account before trying to make a purchase.

 | GPC: `Settings` (left menu)
 | `Manage testers` (left menu) → `CREATE LIST` (button)